mousedownco/htmx-contact-app/README.md

 # Contacts.App - Web 1.0

-This repository contains a Go implementation for the example `Contacts.App` project used in the [Hypermedia Systems book][1].
+This repository contains a Go implementation of the example `Contacts.App` project used in the [Hypermedia Systems book][1].

 > [!NOTE]
 > This branch contains the [Web 1.0 Application from Chapter 3][2] of the book.